A function can return more than one value by separating them with commas.

 # Damage: 10, Remaining Mana: 90

-.
+When cast_iceblast is called, it returns two values.
+The first value is assigned to damage, and the second value is assigned to mana.
 Just like function inputs, it's the order of the values that matters, not the variable names.
-We could just as easily have called the variables one
+We could just as easily have named the variables one and two:

 one, two = cast_iceblast(5, 100)